 Work Experience and Volunteering

 We encourage all Brampton students to be involved in some form of volunteering.
-Useful ones for medicine are care homes, charity shops and working with children.
+Useful volunteering for Medical applications are care homes, charity shops and working with children.
 Brampton College has an active charity committee and we will encourage all students to participate in at least one individual and one corporate event but we will spend some time explaining to all our students the benefits this can bring to the student as well as the wider community.
 We want you to get involved!

 The BMAT is a 2-hour, pen-and-paper test divided into three sections.
 You can see what is in each section and also a list of courses that require BMAT below: